BT has become the first major UK premium TV provider to offer direct access to Amazon’s Prime Video streaming library through its set top box.

 Prime Video is being rolled out to BT sets starting this week although reportedly those with Youview+ Ultra HD boxes will have to wait until later in the summer for access.

-BT’s partnership with Amazon follows Virgin’s recent decision to integrate Netflix subscriptions into customers’ monthly bills.
+BT’s partnership with Amazon follows Virgin Media’s recent decision to integrate Netflix subscriptions into customers’ monthly bills.
 Previously customers had access to Netflix through their Virgin sets but were billed separately.
 Meanwhile Sky’s Sky Q platform offers fully-integrated access to all Netflix content, searchable via text and voice.
 As TV providers partner with streaming services, customers can expect to see more comprehensive libraries of content, all in one place and often on a single monthly bill.

 The government will today convene a task force with telecoms...

 The UK government has issued a new “call for evidence”...

 The energy retail arm of Royal Dutch Shell will take...

 An electricity import cable taken out by a fire in...